-Each Gradle Enterprise engineering project team is responsible for monitoring their own flaky tests.
+Each Develocity engineering project team is responsible for monitoring their own flaky tests.
 When enough flaky tests have accumulated in the test suite, the team meets for a ‘Flaky Test Day’ to identify and fix flaky tests.
-In this post, we explain the importance of having flaky test days, when to schedule them and some of the Gradle Enterprise development team’s favorite best practices for identifying, prioritizing and fixing flaky tests.
+In this post, we explain the importance of having flaky test days, when to schedule them and some of the Develocity development team’s favorite best practices for identifying, prioritizing and fixing flaky tests.

 What’s a flaky test?

 Tests that are found to be non-deterministic, or exhibiting inconsistent results between multiple developers and/or build environments in practice, are considered to be flaky tests.
 Flaky tests are a bane to developer productivity, especially when they linger undetected in an organization’s test suite causing often unreported stress and frustration for engineers.
 Flaky tests make it more difficult for developers to separate signal from noise, meaning that real bugs are harder to detect.
 Unreliable tests can even be the result of flaky production code in some cases, widening the area that needs to be investigated to find the root cause.

 Why is a Flaky Test Day needed?

 There’s only so much time in a day and an engineer’s time is highly valuable.
 It makes sense to address the most impactful flaky tests and the ones that are causing the most issues.
 However, this can result in an accumulation of lower-priority flaky tests.
 Flaky tests can be time-intensive to fix and become a burdensome chore for development teams.
 Like most burdens, sharing the load with a team, as well as the knowledge and discovered fixes, can make the work a lot easier.